xvol/gpwd/README.md

 * * *

+## How is this different from any other password manager?
+Most password managers appeal to the masses and utilise clunky GUIs, wasting system resources and complicating the process.
+I wanted to create a simple password manager which:
+- runs simply from the commandline
+- integrates into the system for automation
+- uses intelligent string matching
+- is uncomplicated and fast
+- gives the user complete control

 ## Usage:
-Note that in all **get** cases, the name of the service doesn't have to be an exact match.
+Note that in all *get* cases, the name of the service doesn't have to be an exact match.
 The program will find the closest match.
 If no matches are found, the program will exit with an error message.

 ## <span style="opacity:0.6;">Set new login details</span>
 gpwd set <span style="opacity:0.4;">[name of service]</span> [parameters]